anshulahuja98/backup/README.md

-# GitHub Action to fetch secrets from Azure Key Vault
+# GitHub Action to Trigger Adhoc backup on Azure resources

 With the Get Key Vault Secrets action, you can fetch secrets from an [Azure Key Vault](https://docs.microsoft.com/en-us/rest/api/keyvault/about-keys--secrets-and-certificates) instance and consume in your GitHub Action workflows.